 What is Object Oriented Programming?

 Object oriented programming (adorably we call it OOP) is all about breaking down large codebase into individual pieces and establishing a relationship between them.
 In java, those individual pieces are called objects.
-So, in other words, object oriented programming means creating individual objects and interacting between them.
+So, in other words, object oriented programming means creating individual objects and interacting between them to achieve the desired outcome.

 To understand it better, let’s consider three friends who started a new restaurant.